Characteristics of Bartonella

 Characteristics of Rickettsia

-These bacteria are pleomorphic, non-sporogenic, and of special interest for researchers since the genome of rickettsia is very similar to that of mitochondria.
+Rickettsiae are pleomorphic, non-sporogenic, and of special interest for researchers since the genome of rickettsia is very similar to that of mitochondria.
 Thus, they corroborate the endosymbiotic theory.

 Infections with Rickettsia

-These are the pathogens of the tick bite fever:
+These are the pathogens of tick-bite fever:

 |R. rickettsia||Rocky Mountain fever||Western Hemisphere|

-|R. africae||African tick bite fever||Africa|
+|R. africae||African tick-bite fever||Africa|

-|R. sibirica||Siberian tick bite fever||Siberia|
+|R. sibirica||Siberian tick-bite fever||Siberia|

 |R. conorii||Boutonneuse fever||Mediterranean countries|